 - Do you feel uncomfortable if you can’t play?

-- Are you mindfully busy with your game, even if you do not play?
+- Is your mind busy with your game, even when you are not playing?

 - Does gaming lead to conflicts with parents, friends, yourself and/or interferes with other activities such as work, school and hobbies?

 - Do you want to play less, but are you unable to?

 Problems for young people who are gaming too much: